How to Subscribe | House Rules | Guidelines | Advertising | Things to avoid | Archives | Sharing Files | Problems | FAQ

 ask me off-line.

 Discussions about Computers, Computer Viruses and Operating Systems.
 There are a great many authoritive websites on the internet where advice can be sought and countless newsgroups where the subject can be discussed at length.
 The GQRP list is not one of those places, but subscribers can be assured that they are highly unlikely to get a virus from a list posting.
-This is because only messages containing plain text format are forwarded to list members.
-Neither HTML or message attachments are permitted.
+Message attachments are permitted.
 If they are sent by a list member they will be filtered out.

 The list is not to be used as a public platform to expound your views to the detriment of the other list members.
 There are plenty of places to air your political views.
 This conference should not be one of them.
 The list is not where you go to complain or blow off steam about something, someone, or a business you have had unsatisfactory dealings with.

 Please do not over-quote when replying, most people will not need reminding about the message that preceded it.
-Whenever appropriate, reply direct to the sender rather than the list.
+Whenever appropriate, reply direct to the sender (the group default setting) rather than the list.
 Large footers which may be bigger than some people's postings are certainly not welcome.
 We do not need reminding of all your club membership numbers and inside leg measurement with every email.
-Similarly, the kind of legal disclaimers that you see nowadays on company email should be avoided.
+Similarly, the kind of legal disclaimers that you see nowadays on company email must be avoided.

 Crossposting: This usually occurs when you see something on another group such as QRP-L and decide to include the GQRP group in your reply to that other group.
 What then follows is an untidy mess of umpteen previous exchanges of conversations (on other groups) complete with a years supply of chevrons (marking quotes) and the whole thing becomes hard to follow.
 Worse yet if you read your mail on a portable device with small screen.
 If you see a topic on another group that you would like to discuss with this one, then please start a new thread.